-This guide will highlight the best new features and changes expected to arrive when Windows 11 22H2 releases sometime in October 2022.
+This guide will highlight the best new features and changes expected to arrive when Windows 11 22H2 releases sometime on September 20, 2022.

 Windows 11 22H2 best features